weirdwater/personal-site/content/experience/work/junior-developer.md

 - Client Communication
 ---

 Implemented frontend features using in-house functional wrapper for React.
-Managed service requests for three applications in production: Classifying, responding to, and solving issues.
-Set up custom caches to sustain peak loads on booking site.
+Managed service requests for 3 applications in production: classifying, responding to, and solving issues.
+Set up custom caches to sustain peak loads (~10k users) on booking site.
 Refactored data handling to be asynchronous of a 10+ year old desktop application used by pharmacies.
-Advised on integrating webinar suites in existing ticketing system for hybrid events.
-Advised on implementing measurements for analytics.
+Advised on: integrating webinar suites in existing ticketing system for hybrid events; implementing measurements for analytics.